rhinstaller/kickstart-tests/README.rst

 to ruin the result.

-To test a PR on all supported os versions (including rhel) there is a `test-os-versions`_ workflow running the tests on a comment in a PR.
+To test a PR on all supported os versions (including rhel) there is a `test-os-variants`_ workflow running the tests on a comment in a PR.
 Running it requires admin repository permissions.

 Service jobs